SammiJiang/tswd-portfolio/final-project-part-two.md

  **Key takeaway**  Too much word/Change graph a little bit

 # Identified changes for Part III
-  1. I'll check the corresponding title of the graph with word to make sure they work with each other
+  1.**Title is too long/Confusing combination of words and graph title**:  I'll check the corresponding title of the graph with word to make sure they work with each other.
-  2. I'll change the last supplychain graph to a single one
+  2. **the last graph is confusing**:  I'll change the last supplychain graph to a single one
-  3. Change the title for the first "Competitve market" that intervee mentioned, to make sure the logic flow synthesis with each other
+  3. **Logic flow of competitve market**: Change the title for the first "Competitve market" that intervee mentioned, to make sure the logic flow synthesis with each other